photo by George Post (Burning Man 1991)

-For more background on John Law’s involvement with Burning Man, check out Brian Doherty’s excellent book “This Is Burning Man”.
-It provides some great insight on what really went down during the volatile 1996 event and it’s aftermath, which lead to John leaving the organization.
+For more background on John Law’s involvement with Burning Man, check out the excellent book “This Is Burning Man” by Brian Doherty.
+It provides some great insight into what really went down during the volatile 1996 event and its aftermath, which lead to John leaving the organization.

 Coverage & Discussion

 “Does Burning Man Belong to Everyone?”
 (John Law)

 “John Law Sues His Former Burning Man Partners”

 “A Fable” (John Law)